KostaKat/KostaKat/README.md

 Developed an AI model aimed at detecting AI-generated images to combat misinformation and preserve digital authenticity.

 - Implemented the PatchCraft model to improve image authenticity detection through steganalysis and high-pass filtering.
-- Optimized model performance using Swin-Transformer V2, achieving a 7% improvement in accuracy.
+- Optimized model performance using Swin-Transformer V2, and novel patch selection method achieving a 7% improvement in accuracy.
 - Developed a novel patch selection method to enhance the detection of subtle features in small images.

 ---